 Household Income.
 Figure 2 presents the distribution of household income for all respondents.
-Of all respondents, only 5.0% were unwilling to disclose their household income.
-Interestingly, the \$60,000 - \$75,000 income bracket had the most visitors in the winter quarter.
-Nevertheless, there were only 2% more visitors in this group than in the next closest income group.
-The distribution is slightly skewed to the left in Figure 2, with under 20% of visitors reporting household incomes of \$100,000 or more.
-Nearly half of all visitors reported a household income of either \$60k-\$75k (25.2%) or \$75k-\$100k (23.0%).
-Another 27.7% of visitors indicated that their household earned between \$40k-\$60k (15.1%) or less than \$40,000 (12.6%).
+Of all respondents, nearly 12% were unwilling to disclose their household income.
+Interestingly, the \$75,001 - \$100,000 income bracket had the most visitors in the summer quarter.
+There were approximately 5.5% more visitors in this group than in the next closest income group.
+Since the distribution is relatively normal in Figure 2, the two most proximate income groups are quite similar to one another.
+About 17% of households claimed between \$60,001 and \$75,000, while another 14.6% made between \$100,001 and \$150,000.
+However, nearly 30% of survey participants indicated they received less than \$60,000 in household income annually.
+The smallest share of survey participants, nearly 6%, had a household income of more than \$150,000.

 Place of Origin.
 The top ten origin states of survey respondents are listed in Table 3.
+While six of the top represented states are from the Southeast, it is worth noting that 13.4% of visitors come from California, New York, Pennsylvania and Illinois.
 Figure 3 (on the following page) presents a geographical distribution of where all respondents report as their state of origin.
-Approximately
+The data show 48 states are represented, with only Hawaii and Rhode Island not included.
+Approximately 52% of respondents claim to be from the southeast United States, including Alabama, Florida, Georgia,